OpenOrienteering/mapper/touch-mode.md

 #### ![ ](../mapper-images/pencil.png) Paint on template

-By this tool, mapper supports free-hand drawing onto image templates.
-There is a small selection of colors for drawing.
-White is used for corrections to previous drawings.
+By this tool, mapper supports free-hand drawing onto raster image templates.
+There is a small selection of colors for drawing as well as an eraser tool.
+By additional buttons, you can choose to created fillex areas instead of lines, to use a dot pattern instead of a solid fill, or to draw only in the background (transparent regions).
 There is also a dedicated undo/redo feature.

 This tool is an convenient alternative when you want to do only (or mostly) drafting in the field, but draw the final version of the map at home on a PC.